What is intuitive eating?

 Try to:

-• Pause midway through a meal and check in with your body.
+• Pause midway through a meal and check in with your body

-7. Cope with your emotions
+7. Cope with your emotions with kindness

 • What am I really feeling right now?